 You’ve been at AP for over 7 years, longer than most employees at the company.
 What’s something about AP’s culture that hasn’t changed since your first day?

-Our company core values (Excel & Improve, Own It, and Embrace Relationships) and that we continue to focus on the Vivid Vision (the 2016-2020 vision for AP).
+Our company core values (Excel & Improve, Own It, and Embrace Relationships) and that we continue to focus on the Vivid Vision for Acceleration Partners.
 What I admire most about AP is how every team member continues to achieve and work towards the same goals; we’re all moving together one one direction.
 Every person who works at AP lives and breathes our core values and that creates an incredible culture.

 You gave an interesting presentation at our annual internal company-wide meeting (AP Summit) this year.
 Your chosen topic was Imposter Syndrome.
 Can you give us a quick synopsis of what that is?